All purpose flour Flatbread Indian Kerala Vegetarian

 • Repeat the same with the other dough and keep aside.

-• Place the spiral shaped dough over the wooden board.
+• Place the spiral-shaped dough over the wooden board.

-• Apply little oil, using your hands or rolling pin roll the dough to a medium round shape.
+• Apply a little oil, using your hands or rolling pin roll the dough to a medium round shape.

 • You could apply oil while rolling the dough.